Controlled equilibrium selection in stochastically perturbed dynamics: Introduction

-Recall that a (precise) stationary Markov control is specified as $U_t=v(X_t)$ for a measurable function $v\colon\Rd\to\Rd$.
+Recall that a \emph{precise} stationary Markov control is specified as $U_t=v(X_t)$ for a measurable function $v\colon\Rd\to\Rd$.
 We identify the stationary Markov control with the function $v$.
-Let $\Usm$ denote the class of stationary Markov controls which are locally bounded and under which \eqref{dynamics} has a unique strong solution for all $t\in[0,\infty)$.
-Note that by \cite[Theorem~2.5]{Krylov-05}, under a control in $\Usm$, \eqref{dynamics} has a unique solution up to explosion time.
-Moreover, it is strong Feller.
-Linear growth of $\abs{v}$ is the sufficient for the existence of a unique strong solution for all $t\in[0,\infty)$.
+Let $\Usm$ denote the class of stationary Markov controls which are locally bounded and under which \eqref{E-sde} has a unique strong solution for all $t\in[0,\infty)$.
+Parenthetically, we note that, under a locally bounded stationary Markov control, \eqref{E-sde} has a unique solution up to explosion time, and it is strong Feller \cite[Theorem~2.5]{Krylov-05}.
+Linear growth of $\abs{v}$ is sufficient for the existence of a unique strong solution for all $t\in[0,\infty)$.
 We let $\Exp_{x}^{v}$ denote the expectation operator on the canonical space of the process controlled by $v\in\Usm$, and starting at $X_0=x$.
-We say that $v\in\Usm$ is \emph{stable} if the controlled process under $v$ is positive recurrent, and we let $\Ussm^{\varepsilon}\subset\Usm$ denote the set of \emph{stable} controls in $\Usm$, and $\Inv^{\varepsilon}$ the set of associated invariant probability measures.
-The following theorem essentially follows from \cite[Theorem~2.2]{Ichihara-11}.
+We say that $v\in\Usm$ is \emph{stable} if the controlled process under $v$ is positive recurrent, and we let $\Ussm^{\varepsilon}\subset\Usm$ denote the set of \emph{stable} controls in $\Usm$.
+Parts (a)--(b) of the following theorem essentially follow from \cite[Theorem~2.2]{Ichihara-11}.